 If a tested staff or student employee refuses to participate in a required counseling or rehabilitation program or fails to successfully complete the program (as evidenced by withdrawal from the program before completion or by a positive test result on a confirmatory test or confirmatory retest after completion of the program), he/she may be disciplined or immediately discharged from employment.
-If a tested faculty member refuses to participate in a required counseling or rehabilitation program or fails to successfully complete the program (as evidenced by withdrawal from the program before completion or by a positive test result on a confirmatory test or confirmatory test or rehabilitation program or fails to successfully complete the program (as evidenced by withdrawal from the program before completion or by a positive test result on a confirmatory test or confirmatory retest after completion of the program), he/she may be disciplined or immediately discharged from employment in accordance with the applicable provisions in Section 2.13 of the CSB/SJU faculty handbook.
+If a tested faculty member refuses to participate in a required counseling or rehabilitation program or fails to successfully complete the program (as evidenced by withdrawal from the program before completion or by a positive test result on a confirmatory test or confirmatory retest after completion of the program), he/she may be disciplined or immediately discharged from employment in accordance with the applicable provisions in Section 2.13 of the CSB/SJU faculty handbook.

 The second time a tested staff or student employee receives either a positive test result on a confirmatory test (where no confirmatory retest is requested) or on a confirmatory retest requested and paid for by the employee, the employee will be disciplined or immediately discharged.
-The second time a tested faculty member receives a positive test result on either a confirmatory test (where no confirmatory retest is requested) or on a confirmatory retest requested and paid for by the faculty member may be disciplined or immediately discharged in accordance with the applicable provisions in Section 2.13 of the CSB/SJU faculty handbook.
+The second time a tested faculty member receives a positive test result on either a confirmatory test (where no confirmatory retest is requested) or on a confirmatory retest requested and paid for by the faculty member, the faculty member may be disciplined or immediately discharged in accordance with the applicable provisions in Section 2.13 of the CSB/SJU faculty handbook.